paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-019-congressional-award-program.md

 Subsection (e), which required the Board to submit an annual report to Congress on the activities of the Congressional Award Program, terminated, effective May 15, 2000, pursuant to section 3003 of Pub.
 L. 104–66, as amended, set out as a note under [section 1113 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1113&num=0&edition=prelim), Money and Finance.
 See, also, page 199 of House Document No. 103–7.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–66, § 3(1), struck out “Each medal shall consist of gold-plate over bronze, rhodium over bronze, or bronze and shall be struck in accordance with subsection (f).” after “subsection (b) of this section.”.

+Subsec. (f)(1).
+Pub.
+L. 119–66, § 3(2), substituted “The” for “Subject to subsection (a), the” in second sentence.

 2010—Subsec. (b).
 Pub.
 L. 111–200, § 2(a)(1), struck out “under paragraph (3)” after “established by the Board” in concluding provisions.

 Subsec. (c).
 Pub.
 L. 111–200, § 2(a)(2), substituted “in connection with” for “during” in second sentence.